JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Abstract

 \section{Abstract}

-Video frame interpolation (VFI) aims to generate predictive frames by warping learnable motions from the bidirectional historical references.
-Most existing works utilize spatio-temporal semantic information extractor to realize motion estimation and interpolation modeling.
-However, they insufficiently consider the real mechanistic rationality of generated middle motions.
-In this paper, we reformulate VFI as a Joint Non-linear Motion Regression (JNMR) strategy to model the complicated motions of inter-frame.
-Specifically, the motion trajectory between the target frame and the multiple reference frames is regressed by a temporal concatenation of multi-stage quadratic models.
-ConvLSTM is adopted to construct this joint distribution of complete motions in temporal dimension.
-Moreover, the feature learning network is designed to optimize for the joint regression modeling.
-A coarse-to-fine synthesis enhancement module is also conducted to learn visual dynamics at different resolutions through repetitive regression and interpolation.
-Experimental results on VFI show that the effectiveness and significant improvement of joint motion regression compared with the state-of-the-art methods.
+Video frame interpolation (VFI) aims to generate predictive frames by motion-warping from bidirectional references.
+Most examples of VFI utilize spatiotemporal semantic information to realize motion estimation and interpolation.
+However, due to variable acceleration, irregular movement trajectories, and camera movement in real-world cases, they can not be sufficient to deal with non-linear middle frame estimation.
+In this paper, we present a reformulation of the VFI as a joint non-linear motion regression (JNMR) strategy to model the complicated inter-frame motions.
+Specifically, the motion trajectory between the target frame and multiple reference frames is regressed by a temporal concatenation of multi-stage quadratic models.
+Then, a comprehensive joint distribution is constructed to connect all temporal motions.
+Moreover, to reserve more contextual details for joint regression, the feature learning network is devised to explore clarified feature expressions with dense skip-connection.
+Later, a coarse-to-fine synthesis enhancement module is utilized to learn visual dynamics at different resolutions with multi-scale textures.
+The experimental VFI results show the effectiveness and significant improvement of joint motion regression over the state-of-the-art methods.
+The code is available at \url{https://github.com/ruhig6/JNMR}.